$150,000 wakeboard boat stolen in West Kelowna - BC Local News

-The West Kelowna RCMP were called to the 1500 block of Pinot Girls Drive today after a wakeboard boat was stolen.
+The West Kelowna RCMP were called to the 1500 block of Pinot Girls Drive on Nov.
+7 after a wakeboard boat was stolen.

-According to police, a 27-foot red and white Cobalt boat was stolen from the property on Nov.
-7 along with a 2018 EZ Loader trailer that was carrying it.
+According to police, a 27-foot red and white Cobalt boat was stolen from the property along with a 2018 EZ Loader trailer that was carrying it.

 The BC license plate number is WFA50P.
 The Cobalt’s HIN is US-FGE6S067K718 and the Volvo 380 engine’s serial number is A919673.
 The boat is worth approximately $150,000